USH3R/1.-Security-Automation-Tool/README.md

+# Security Automator Tool

+## How to Run

+1. Open the repository in **GitHub Codespaces** or your local terminal.
+2. Run the tool by typing:
+      bash demo.sh

-This tool reduces manual analysis time for SOC analysts.
+**This tool reduces manual analysis time for SOC analysts.**

 Here’s a quick rundown of what this Security Automation Tool / script is doing and what its output will look like:
 What it does